How is this week different than other conferences or events?

 When do tickets go on sale?

-Registration will open mid-August.
+Registration will open mid-November.
 We will post session times and speakers prior to registration opening so you can make your own schedule.

 How do I apply for a scholarship ticket?